k3mgenbr0/uncle-joes-api/README.md

   - `availability_status: "coming_soon"`
   - `availability_message: "Coming Soon!"`
 - use `orderable_only=true` for pickup-store dropdowns and other ordering UIs
+- unavailable stores should still render on the location page, but must not be used for ordering

 ### `GET /locations/{location_id}`
 Returns one location by ID.